-16. Could there be a bridging section to provide an overview of the themes for the reader, before going straight into the findings section?
+Could there be a bridging section to provide an overview of the themes for the reader, before going straight into the findings section?

-Response:

-A bridging section that provides an overview of the themes was added.
-See page 8 paragraph 5 17.
-The findings were really interesting and insightful around the positive impacts of the programme for the prisoners.
+Response A bridging section that provides an overview of the themes was added.
+See page 8 paragraph 5.

+Comment 17 The findings were really interesting and insightful around the positive impacts of the programme for the prisoners.
 There were quite a lot of themes going on and a lot of data presented.
 Could the author have drawn upon the theories/concepts earlier (eg positive criminology) to explain the significance of these findings?

-Response:
+Response

-We have added theoretical references in the review of the literature (in the Introduction), with findings linked to the relevant literature.
+We have added theoretical references in the literature review included in the Introduction with findings linked to the relevant literature.

-18. Some sections were quite superficial and lacked academic depth (eg page 8 17/18) the ‘painful experience of imprisonment.
+Comment 18 Some sections were quite superficial and lacked academic depth (eg page 8 17/18) the ‘painful experience of imprisonment.
 Could Syke’s (1958 study on the pains of imprisonment help to understand this?

-Response:
+Response

-We have added reference to the relevant sources on the pains of imprisonment.
+We have added references to the relevant sources on the pains of imprisonment.
 See page …. paragraph ….

+Comment 19

-19. Page 8 48 “they taught us how to control our temper”..I would like to understand how these dynamic work.
+Page 8 48 “they taught us how to control our temper”.
+I would like to understand how these dynamic work.

-Response:
+Response

 In the course of mentoring, the mentors conveyed messages to some of the prisoners relating to tolerance and anger control, both verbally and as living examples.